How To Make an Outline for a Book

 - Are there tidbits or other complete books that will be used as references throughout your writing process?

-When you’re writing an outline, don’t be afraid to make the outline work for you.
+When you’re writing an outline, don’t be afraid to make the outline work for you, in fact, it can eventually become the table of contents for your book.
 Whether that means detailed bullet points that are multiple levels deep or only jotting down a few words to describe each chapter and then going back later to fill in the details.

 It’s all about finding a way to use outlining to work with your creative process.